aheirich/AMI2/doc/toplevel.md

 A resilient distributed in-memory storage system (E.g. Redis, Legion) is used for the control and data planes.
 Event data resides in a local store within a node.
-Computational results and control signals reside in a global store.
+Computational results and control signals reside in global stores.
-Process heartbeats are monitored and failed processes are automatically restarted.
+Component heartbeats are monitored and failed components are automatically restarted.
-Every process stores its volatile state in the resilient stores so it can reload that state when it restarts.
+Every component stores its volatile state in the resilient stores so it can reload that state when it restarts.

 Each event is processed by a different worker.
 Each cluster node supports multiple workers, typically one per core.